The dramatic moment when an Amazon worker asked Jeff Bezos to protect planet Earth

 At headquarters, over 450 employees have signed a letter addressed to Bezos that calls for Amazon to stop selling face recognition software to police, to stop selling server space to the surveillance company Palantir, and to launch an employee ethics committee.
 Employees have also more quietly called for upgrades around workplace issues, like child-care assistance.
 But the climate concerns mark the first time that employees have gone so public on calls for reform, and so big.
 Members of Amazon Employees for Climate Justice say the push has been inspiring to other workers hoping for change at Amazon and elsewhere.

-“In the beginning it was hard, because Amazon’s culture is, you don’t really talk about anything personal at work–you talk about work,” says Eliza Pan, one of the original supporters of the proposal, who recently left Amazon to work on the campaign.
-“And the culture at Amazon is pretty isolating.”
+“In the beginning it was hard, because Amazon’s culture makes it hard to talk about topics that deeply matter to you personally, especially if it is something that is critical of the company’s actions,” Eliza Pan, one of the original co-filers of the proposal, told me.

 Before long though, she says, “people were reaching out, saying, ‘Thank you so much, this is something I’ve been thinking about, I just didn’t know what to do until now.’
 So many of the same stories of people feeling conflicted about working there, knowing about the climate crisis and knowing that Amazon wasn’t doing enough.
-It helped me a lot, because for a long time I felt like I was alone at Amazon in thinking this way.
+It helped me a lot, because for a long time I felt like I was alone at Amazon in thinking that.
 But we’re thousands of employees now.”

 Related: Corporations are holding off activist investors–but for how long?

 It’s no surprise, really, that the climate and face recognition proposals failed to pass on Wednesday, along with all the other 8 resolutions put forward by company shareholders.
-(One of the doomed resolutions actually asked for the voting process to be changed so that absent votes aren’t counted as “no” votes, a rule that effectively dooms any resolution.)
+(One of the doomed resolutions actually asked for the voting process to be changed so that absent votes aren’t counted as “no” votes, a rule that effectively dooms any resolution that’s not supported by the company’s board of directors.)
 Supporters of the climate resolution intend to re-file it.
 When they do, the company’s majority shareholders, its executives, will likely reject it.
 But the employees have already scored victories: not just new commitments on carbon emissions, but a change in the culture within the company itself, a kind of climate change they say could lead to all kinds of other impacts we can’t see yet.